ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

    ]
    ```

-Use this page as an example : https://www.chalkd.co.nz/collections/all
+Use this page as an example: https://www.chalkd.co.nz/collections/all but don't repeat their layout mistakes such as overlapping elements, etc.